 A circuit that allows convergence modules to specify that the local driver perform cell pacing on non-CBR circuits.
-It requires that the sending system dedicate resources to insure that traffic is injected onto the network at the specified bit rate.
+The sending system ensures that traffic is injected onto the network at a rate no greater than the specified bit rate.
 A pacing circuit has local significance only.
-To the network and target system, the pacing circuit is a best-effort ABR connection.
+To the network and target system, the pacing circuit is a best-effort UBR connection.
 You can use pacing circuits, for example, to limit the local host's transmission rate without having both end systems and the network treat the circuit as CBR.

-The default best-effort ABR connections do not require the end systems to dedicate resources (such as bandwidth) to the connections.
-However, CBR and pacing connections require the end systems to dedicate resources to those connections.
+The default best-effort UBR connections and pacing connections do not require the end systems to dedicate resources (such as bandwidth) to the connections.
+However, CBR connections require the end systems to dedicate resources to those connections.
 These resources can either be allocated transparently at the time the connection is made or received, or they can be reserved in advance by the sending or receiving convergence module and later applied to a connection setup or incoming call.
 See Section 7.1 and Section 7.2 for information on reserving resources for connections.